-Through the years, violence continued to reflect the situation in the region, mainly in the Gaza Strip:

-In December 2008, due to continuing rocket fire from the Gaza Strip on towns and villages in the Israeli south, Israel launched Operation Cast Lead, during which the IDF endeavored to destroy terrorist infrastructures in the Gaza Strip, in particular rocket launching capabilities.
-In November 2012, the IDF launched Operation Pillar of Defense against terrorist organizations in the Gaza Strip, with the objective of reducing the number of rocket attacks directed at Israeli civilians.

-In July 2014, Israel launched “Operation Protective Edge״ in the Gaza Strip, in response to increasing rocket and mortar fire on Israel from the Gaza Strip.
-Furthermore, ground forces entered the Gaza Strip to identify and neutralize the cross-border assault tunnels, which originated from the outskirts of the urban areas of the Gaza Strip.
+Over the years, the levels of violence, mainly in the Gaza Strip, have continued to reflect the fraught situation in the region.
+In December 2008, Israel launched “Operation Cast Lead” due to the ongoing rocket fire from the Gaza Strip on Israel’s south and endeavored to destroy terrorist infrastructures in Gaza, especially rocket launching capabilities.
+In November 2012, the IDF launched “Operation Pillar of Defense against terrorist organizations in the Gaza Strip, with the objective of reducing the number of rocket attacks directed at Israeli civilians.
+While temporarily effective, the rocket attacks resumed, and in July 2014, Israel launched “Operation Protective Edge” in response to increasing rocket and mortar fire on Israel from the Gaza Strip.
+Furthermore, ground forces entered the Strip to identify and neutralize the cross-border assault tunnels that originated in the Strip’s urban outskirts.

-The 2015–2016 wave of violence called the "Intifada of the Individuals" began as suspicion spread among Palestinians that Israel was attempting to change the status quo of the Temple Mount in Jerusalem by imposing age and gender restrictions on Muslim access, while allowing entry to larger groups of Jewish activists.
-During the events, Palestinians from the West Bank and East Jerusalem carried out assaults against Israeli soldiers, policemen as well as against civilians.
-Between March 2018 and December 2019 - Hamas instigated a campaign that was billed as a peaceful civilian protest but was actually an excuse for violent riots on the Gaza Strip-Israeli border.
-In addition, kites and helium balloons with incendiary material attached were launched from the Gaza Strip to the Israeli side.
-The resulting fires destroyed thousands of acres of forests and agricultural land, with a huge cost to farmers and to the entire ecosystem of the western Negev.
-During this same period, rocket launches from the Gaza Strip also increased.
+A wave of violence called the “Intifada of the Individuals” took place during 2015–2016 prompted by the suspicion spreading among Palestinians that Israel was attempting to change the status quo of Jerusalem’s Temple Mount by imposing age and gender restrictions on Muslim access while allowing entry to larger groups of Jewish activists.
+During these events, Palestinians from the West Bank and East Jerusalem carried out assaults against Israeli soldiers and police officers as well as civilians.
+Between March 2018 and December 2019, Hamas orchestrated a campaign billed as peaceful civilian protest that was, in fact, an excuse for violent rioting on the Gaza-Israel border.
+In addition, kites and helium balloons with incendiary material were launched from the Strip into Israel, the resulting fires destroying thousands of acres of forest and agricultural land exacting a huge cost to farmers and to the entire ecosystem of the western Negev.
+During this same period, the number of rockets launched from the Gaza Strip also increased.

-In May 2021, operation Guardian of the Walls was launched after rockets were fired toward Jerusalem, by terror organizations in the Gaza Strip, and later Israel was attacked by fired thousands of rockets.
-In response to these attacks, the IDF struck at Hamas terrorist targets in Gaza.
-Among these targets, the IDF struck many kilometers of Hamas’ extensive tunnel system.
+In May 2021, “Operation Guardian of the Walls” was launched after rockets were fired toward Jerusalem by terrorist organizations in the Gaza Strip.
+Later, Israel was attacked by thousands more rockets.
+In response, the IDF struck at Hamas terrorist placements in Gaza, including many kilometers of Hamas’s extensive tunnel system.

-Recent years
+Recent Years

-Recent years have been characterized by a lack of progress in the political ND peace process.
-Therefore, the Palestinian Authority started exploring steps and policies to reduce its significant dependence on Israel.
-In February 2018, the PA decided to establish a government committee that would prepare operative action plans for the separation of the PA from Israel on all levels, including the economic agreements and the Paris Protocol.
-The PA statement said that, among other things, the possibility of stopping the use of the NIS and issuing an independent Palestinian currency or using another currency was being examined.

-Beyond these statements, the Palestinians resented the practical significance of the Paris Protocol and the need to obtain Israeli approval for any significant economic move by the PA, which prevented the growth of the Palestinian economy.
-Later on, there was another announcement, that it decided to end its commitment to agreements signed with Israel and withdrew its recognition of Israel until it recognized a Palestinian state. subsequently, the PA established another committee to discuss the final situation and relations with Israel, the United States and Hamas.
-In 2019, Israel agreed to re-examine economic agreements with the Palestinian Authority, and to open the Paris Protocol and update it.
+Given the lack of progress in the political peace process in recent years, the PA has begun seeking ways to reduce its significant dependence on Israel.
+In February 2018, the PA decided to establish a committee to formulate action plans for separation from Israel on all levels, including the economic agreements and the PP. The PA statement said that the committee would examine, among other things, ending the use of the Israeli shekel in favor of an independent Palestinian or other currency.
+The Palestinians resented the PP’s practical implications and the need to obtain Israeli approval for any significant economic move, something which restricted the growth of the Palestinian economy.
+The PA later announced that it would end its commitment to agreements signed with Israel and withdraw its recognition of Israel until it recognized a Palestinian state.
+Subsequently, the PA established another committee to formulate its definitive view on relations with Israel, the United States, and Hamas.
+In 2019, Israel agreed to re-examine economic agreements with the PA and to update the PP.